TheAviPrasad/microsoft-graph-docs/api-reference/v1.0/api/educationuser-list.md

 ## Optional query parameters

-This method supports some of the OData query parameters to help customize the response.
-For general information, see [OData query parameters](/graph/query-parameters).
+This method supports the [OData query parameters](/graph/query-parameters) to help customize the response, including `$search`, `$count`, and `$filter`.

+When items are added or updated for this resource, they are specially indexed for use with the `$count` and `$search` query parameters.
+There can be a slight delay between when an item is added or updated and when it is available in the index.

+For more information on OData query options, see [OData query parameters](/graph/query-parameters).

 ## Request headers